vmware-archive/nsxraml/md-version/nsxvapi.md

 ```

 ### /4.0/edges/{edgeId}/sslvpn/auth/localusers/users
-Working with SSL VPN Users
+Working With SSL VPN Users
 ---

 * **put** *(secured)*: Update all users with the given list of users.
 If the user is